SLClayton/Shared-Mem-Parallel-Computing/README.txt

+This is coursework I did at university long long ago.

 ## CM30225 Parallel Computing Coursework 1 - University of Bath

 This is the solution of differential equations using a method called the relaxation technique.
 This is done by having an array of values and repeatedly replacing a value with the average of its four neighbours; excepting boundary values, which remain at fixed values.
 This is repeated until all values settle down to within a given precision.
 This is a shared memory parallel solution written in C using p_threads.